Sajjad Zaheer: Political career

-After partition, Sajjad Zaheer along with Sibte Hasan and Mian Iftekhar-ud-Din started the Communist Party of Pakistan.
+After the partition of India, Sajjad Zaheer along with Sibte Hasan and Mian Iftekhar-ud-Din started the Communist Party of Pakistan.
 They were appointed Secretary General of the party.
-In 1951, he was arrested in the Rawalpindi Conspiracy Case along with Faiz Ahmed Faiz.
+In 1951, he was arrested in the Rawalpindi conspiracy case along with Faiz Ahmed Faiz.
 He remained in jail for four years and upon release was given Indian citizenship by Jawaharlal Nehru.